Groceries and streaming services now earn more cash back on these Capital One credit cards | CNN Underscored

 During the coronavirus pandemic, Capital One added a limited-time bonus category on popular streaming services to its Savor credit cards.
-On Tuesday, the issuer made those changes permanent, and at the same time, increased the bonus cash back rates when using the cards at grocery stores as well.
+On Tuesday, the issuer made those changes permanent, and at the same time increased the bonus cash back rates when using the cards at grocery stores as well.

-Starting today, the Capital One® Savor® Cash Rewards Credit Card earns 4% cash back on eligible music and video streaming services on an ongoing basis, while the Capital One® SavorOne® Cash Rewards Credit Card now earns 3% cash back on those same streaming services.
+Starting tTuesday, May 18, the Capital One® Savor® Cash Rewards Credit Card earns 4% cash back on eligible music and video streaming services on an ongoing basis, while the Capital One® SavorOne® Cash Rewards Credit Card now earns 3% cash back on those same streaming services.

 In addition, both cards now earn 3% cash back at grocery stores, a 50% improvement over the previous 2% in that category.